Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Results

 The use of $R_x$ and $R_z$ gates is modest across all circuits, with $R_y$ gates being notably absent in QAOA by definition.
 In RLVQC Global, $R_y$ gates are almost negligible, while in RLVQC Block, they are more prevalent, though still relatively limited.

-One of the most significant observations is that the number of $CX$ gates in both RLVQC Global and Block is much lower than in QAOA.
+One of the most significant observations is that the number of $CX$ gates in both RLVQC Block and Global is much lower than in QAOA.
 This is advantageous, as 2-qubit gates, such as $CX$, are generally more difficult to implement, especially on real hardware, and are more prone to introducing noise.
 Consequently, reducing the use of $CX$ gates helps in minimizing potential hardware issues, maintaining higher fidelity in computations, particularly in noisy environments.
 Naturally, a sufficient number of $CX$ is important to ensure the circuit generates a sufficient level of entanglement.
+These results also highlight how learning-based methods such as the one proposed here can be effective in identifying alternative ansatz compositions that achieve comparable, or even improved, solution quality while exhibiting different gate compositions, which may be better suited to specific hardware constraints or design requirements.

+Furthermore, as illustrated by the circuit compositions for $n=8$ and $n=12$ in Appendix~\ref{app:effectiveness_block} (see Fig.~\ref{fig:gate_usage_qubo_n=8_12}), the gate distribution remains consistent within each algorithm across varying problem sizes.
+This observation suggests that the structural composition of the synthesized circuits is invariant to the system size, regardless of the number of qubits $n$.